jones58/personal-knowledge-wiki/SQL/MySQL/MySQL notes.md

 ## TRUNCATE TABLE

-This will remove all data from the table.
+This will remove all data from the table, leaving the column headers intact.

 ```sql
 TRUNCATE TABLE table_name;